 The West Wing

 Set during the fictional presidency of Josiah Bartlet (played by Martin Sheen) it details the day-to-day work of the US government.
-It also describes the strategies in place for state emergencies and terror threats and re-creates how the White House may have dealt with these situations if they were to have arisen in real life.
-The show itself was not only praised highly by political science professors but also by former White House staff and won nearly 30 awards during its time.
+It also describes the strategies in place for state emergencies and terror threats.
+It re-creates how the White House may have dealt with these situations if they were to have arisen in real life.
+The show itself was not only praised highly by political science professors but also by former White House staff.
+It won nearly 30 awards in total during its original runtime.

 If you haven’t seen any of The West Wing then I suggest that you do.
 All seven seasons are available as a box set and although a little pricey for the student budget it is well worth it!